On amenable Hilbert-Schmidt stable groups: Central extensions and HS-stable, permutation unstable groups

 Now let $a\in\dZH$ be arbitrary.
 Choose a $2^{2N+1}-1$ root of unity $\lambda$ such that $d(\lambda,a_N)<\frac{1}{2^{2N+1}-1}.$ Build the periodic point $b$ as above.
 Notice that $\lambda=b_N.$ We then have

-\end{proof} The conditions are quite strong on the next lemma but they provide a very simple proof and suffice for the purposes of this section. \begin{lemma} Let $(X,d)$ be a compact metric space and $\gamma$ a homeomorphism such that $\gamma$ and $\gamma^{-1}$ are both Lipschitz with constant bounded by $L.$ Suppose that there is a $C>0$ such that for every $n\in\N$ there is a $N>n$ such that for every $x\in X$ there is an $N$-periodic point $y\in X$ such that $d(x,y)\leq CL^{-N/2}.$ Then the set of $\gamma$-invariant probability measures on $X$ with finite support is weak*-dense in the set of all $\gamma$-invariant probability measures. \end{lemma} \begin{proof} Let $x\in X$ and obtain a large $N$-periodic point $y$ with $d(x,y)\leq CL^{-N/2}.$ For the next estimate we may without loss of generality and for notational convenience suppose that $N=2k+1$ is odd.
+\end{proof} The conditions are quite strong on the next lemma but they provide a very simple proof and suffice for the purposes of this section. \begin{lemma} Let $(X,d)$ be a compact metric space and $\gamma$ a homeomorphism such that $\gamma$ and $\gamma^{-1}$ are both Lipschitz with constant bounded by $L.$ Suppose that there is a $C>0$ such that for every $n\in\N$ there is a $N>n$ such that for every $x\in X$ there is an $N$-periodic point $y\in X$ such that $d(x,y)\leq CL^{-N/2}.$ Then the set of $\gamma$-invariant probability measures on $X$ with finite support is weak*-dense in the set of all $\gamma$-invariant probability measures. \end{lemma} \begin{proof} Let $x\in X$ and obtain a large $N$-periodic point $y$ with $d(x,y)\leq CL^{-N/2}.$ For the notational convenience of the next estimate suppose that $N=2k+1$ is odd (in the even case the summation goes from $-k$ to $k-1$).
 By assumption we have

 Let $\mathcal{C}$ be the collection of all $\gamma$-invariant probability measures with finite support.
 Notice that $\mathcal C$ is convex.
 By way of contradiction suppose there is some $\gamma$-invariant probability measure $\nu$ that is not in the weak*-closure of $\mathcal C.$ Then by the Hahn-Banach separation theorem there is a continuous function $f:X\rightarrow\R$ such that